alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/actions/transferOwnership.md

   text: Utils
 ---

-# transferLightAccountOwnership
+# transferOwnership

-`transferLightAccountOwnership` is an action exported by `@alchemy/aa-accounts` which sends a UO that transfers ownership of the account to a new owner, and returns either the UO hash or transaction hash.
+`transferOwnership` is an action exported by `@alchemy/aa-accounts` which sends a UO that transfers ownership of the account to a new owner, and returns either the UO hash or transaction hash.

 ## Usage